stakion/Real-Time-Lip-Movement-Detection-and-Command-Execution-in-Robotics/README.md

 #### Observed impact:
 Typical transcription time: ~40–70 seconds per activation (hardware/load dependent).
 In practice, ~1 minute average to produce the final text locally.  <br>

+### 2) Concurrency helps responsiveness, but doesn’t make Whisper real-time
+#### What was tested:
+Multithreading, multiprocessing, and concurrent.futures.

+### Why results are limited:
+ * Multithreading: limited benefit for CPU-bound workloads in Python due to the GIL.
+ * Multiprocessing: introduces overhead (process spawn, IPC, memory duplication), which can reduce the net gain.
+ * concurrent.futures: offers the cleanest control over asynchronous tasks and improved loop responsiveness, but cannot reduce Whisper’s raw inference time.
+ * Key takeaway: Even with the best concurrency approach, the system cannot exceed the limits imposed by local ASR compute cost.

+### 3) Audio encoding/decoding & pipeline choices add extra overhead
+#### What happens: The choice of audio format/codec and file handling affects how fast audio becomes “ready” for transcription.

+#### Why it happens:
+ * Some formats require additional decoding steps.
+ * File I/O and conversion introduce extra latency before Whisper inference even begins.
+ * Longer audio segments increase total inference time proportionally.

+### 4) Local LLM inference (LLaMA via Ollama) increases response time vs cloud
+#### What happens:
+LLaMA 2/3 classification takes noticeably longer than cloud-based models.

+#### Why it happens:
+ * The model runs locally (Ollama), so inference is limited by the host machine’s CPU/RAM (and GPU if not enabled).
+ * Larger models and longer context windows increase computation.
+ * The local setup trades speed for offline execution and privacy.

+### 5) Resource contention across the whole multimodal loop
+#### What happens:
+Even when each module works independently, the full pipeline suffers from competition for the same compute resources.

+#### Why it happens:
+ * OpenCV frame capture + MediaPipe landmark extraction require steady CPU cycles.
+ * Whisper and LLM inference can saturate CPU/RAM and reduce the frame rate.
+ * Memory pressure (RAM saturation) can cause stutter, swapping, or inconsistent timing.